webdev-mohdamir/weekly-sales-report-automation/README.md

 # 🧾 Weekly Customer Spend Report Automation

-This project automates the process of generating a **weekly customer spend report** using sales data in CSV format.
-It filters the last 7 days, summarizes total spending per customer, and emails the result as a PDF.
+This project automates the generation of **weekly customer spend reports** using flexible data sources (CSV, Google Sheets, or SQL databases).
+It filters the last 7 days of sales data, summarizes customer spending, and emails the result as a CSV or PDF attachment.

+> 🔄 Modular, extensible, and production-ready.

 ---